grafana/loki/docs/sources/operations/storage/logs-deletion.md

 Enable log entry deletion by setting `retention_enabled` to true in the compactor's configuration and setting and `deletion_mode` to `filter-only` or `filter-and-delete` in the runtime config.

+> **Warning:** Please be very careful when enabling retention, it's strongly recommended to enable versioning on your objects in object storage to allow for recovery from accidental misconfiguration of a retention setting.
+If you wish to enable delete capability but do not want to enforce any retention, make sure you configure retention_period with a value of `0s`.

 Because it is a runtime configuration, `deletion_mode` can be set per-tenant, if desired.

 With `filter-only`, log lines matching the query in the delete request are filtered out when querying Loki.
 They are not removed from storage.